Alec is a partner in our Project Development and Finance group, who is seconded to The Law Office of Megren M. Al-Shaalan.

-Alec is an associate in the Energy, Infrastructure, Project Finance and Asset Finance group.
+Alec is a partner in the Energy, Infrastructure, Project Finance and Asset Finance group.
 He advises sponsors, lenders and procurers on complex, multi-jurisdictional projects across a variety of sectors.
 Alec's most recent experience includes advising on a railway and port project in Mozambique and Malawi, a petrochemical project in Saudi Arabia and a bauxite mine expansion in the Republic of Guinea.

 Before moving to Saudi Arabia, Alec worked in our London and New York offices.